Trout stream classifications

 The DNR uses three categories to classify the different types of trout streams throughout Wisconsin.
-These are evident in Wisconsin Trout Stream Maps, which provides a comprehensive list of trout streams and a set of trout stream maps covering the majority of the state.
+These are evident in Wisconsin Trout Stream Maps, which provide a comprehensive list of trout streams and a set of trout stream maps covering most of the state.
 Efforts have been made to list all trout streams in the State of Wisconsin, but it is recognized that this listing is not exhaustive.

 The trout stream classifications are as follows: